qdoop/escape64/README.md

 ## escape64
 __Escape64__ is a variable length variant of __Base64__ that solves this in a intiutive way.
-`_` is used as an escape character and defines the following escape sequences
+`_` is used as an escape character and we define the following escape sequences

         __      beginging of an Escape64 sequence (optional)